Our values drive our curriculum design to enable endless possibilities and success.

 - All teachers will set high expectations and challenge for all their children.
 Gender, ethnicity, pupil premium, EAL and SEN will not be an excuse – just a group title we use to ensure our teaching meets every child’s need

-- Teachers will fully understand their accountability to ensure all children make accelerated progress in their class (Regular pupil progress meetings, moderation, collaboration with others and weekly monitoring cycles)
+- Teachers will fully understand their accountability to ensure all children make accelerated progress in their class (Regular pupil progress meetings, moderation, collaboration with others and weekly Personal Growth Plan)

-- We will ensure life-long learning skills are at the heart of our lessons (Growth mind set, peer and self-assessment)
+- We will ensure life-long learning skills are at the heart of our lessons (Values, growth mind set, peer and self-assessment)

 - Children will not be ability labelled within their class, each skill will be developed and assessed lesson by lesson to ensure every moment is a learning opportunity for all children